 A Quick Overview of our Airbnb in Quechee, Vermont

-There are some seriously amazing places to stay in Woodstock and Quechee, and so many that I would recommend, but I did want to put in a plug for the place I stayed on my recent Woodstock Vermont winter getaway – what used to be the Quechee Library.
+There are some seriously amazing places to stay in Woodstock and Quechee, and so many that I would recommend, but I did want to put in a plug for the place I stayed on my recent Woodstock Vermont winter getaway – what used to be the Quechee Library

 This place was so cute – open concept with a comfy queen-size bed, a clawfoot tub in the bedroom, a wood-burning fireplace, and a small kitchenette.
 Original woodwork from its library days made it feel incredibly historic, and it was dog-friendly!

-After a few not-so-great experiences, I have been staying away from Aibnbs lately, but I couldn’t resist this place.
-The former Quechee Library is located right the village, across the street from Simon Pearce and the Whistlepig Tasting Room, plus there’s a small park along the river for dog romps.
+After a few not-so-great experiences, I have been staying away from Airbnbs lately, but I couldn’t resist this place.
+The former Quechee Library is located right in the village, across the street from Simon Pearce and the Whistlepig Tasting Room, plus there’s a small park along the river for dog romps.

 This would be an amazing romantic getaway for Valentine’s Day or some other special holiday.
-It was a great experience, and the host communicated well, which is something I always stress about with Airbnbs.
+It was a great experience, and the host communicated well, which is something I always stress about with Airbnb.

 Woodstock Vermont Winter Travel Tips